The Death of Ferro Lad: Plot

-At their headquarters in the 30th century, five members of the Legion of Super-Heroes watch a Science Police documentary on its most wanted villains, who have been dubbed the "Fatal Five": the Persuader, a paid assassin and enforcer whose Atomic Axe can slice any type of matter or energy; Tharok, a brilliant half-human/half-robotic criminal mastermind; the Emerald Empress, who seized control of the planet Vengar after stealing the mystical Emerald Eye of Ekron; Validus, a powerful gigantic creature who projects mental lightning from his brain; and Mano, a mutant who destroyed his home planet Angtu with the energy that emanates from his right hand.
-Hours later, the Legionnaires receive word that "It" is approaching Earth.
-As Superboy explains to newer members Princess Projectra and Ferro Lad, "It" is a massive cloud-like object called the "Sun-Eater".
-Capable of completely devouring the energy from stars, thereby destroying all life in entire star systems, the Sun-Eater represents a major threat.
-Astronomers have determined that the Sun-Eater is on a direct course for Sol, Earth's sun.
+At their headquarters in the 30th century, five members of the Legion of Super-Heroes watch a Science Police documentary on its most wanted villains, who have been dubbed the "Fatal Five": the Persuader, a paid assassin and enforcer whose Atomic Axe can slice any type of matter or energy; Tharok, a cyborg criminal mastermind; the Emerald Empress, who seized control of the planet Vengar after stealing the mystical Emerald Eye of Ekron; Validus, a powerful gigantic creature who projects mental lightning from his brain; and Mano, a mutant who destroyed his home planet Angtu with the energy that emanates from his right hand.
+Hours later, the Legionnaires receive word that a Sun-Eater is approaching Earth.
+As Superboy explains to newer members Princess Projectra and Ferro Lad, the Sun-Eater can completely devour energy from stars, thereby destroying all life in entire star systems and presenting a major threat to Sol, Earth's sun.

 Short-handed and unable to recruit assistance from other heroes in the galaxy, the five Legionnaires decide to seek aid from the Fatal Five, who would also die if the Sun-Eater cannot be stopped.
 Cosmic Boy locates Tharok, who joins him after being promised a full pardon.
 Superboy rescues the Emerald Empress as she is about to be executed on the planet Craggok; she accompanies him, bringing a small chunk of green kryptonite with her.
 Sun Boy travels to Bismari and obtains Validus' release the day before his scheduled execution.
 On Jupiter's twelfth moon, Princess Projectra successfully recruits the Persuader.
-Ferro Lad rescues Mano just as the villain's right hand is about to be amputated in space (which would have resulted in his death).
+Ferro Lad rescues Mano just as the villain's right hand is about to be amputated in space, which would have killed him.